toddcf/toddcf-author/README.md

 ### Mobile Responsiveness:

+- Open the following in the browser:
   - index.html
   - about.html
   - bonus.html
   - contact.html
   - novels.html
     - On PROJECTS.CSS (so it applies to novels AND short stories), remove animation delays for TESTIMONIALS for media queries where these divs are stacked in a column.
   - short-stories.html
   - music-cutm.html
   - music-druggist.html
+- Resize browser to smallest size.
+- Set first breakpoint on all CSS files to smallest device size and under.
+(This is the only one that will be a max-width.)
+- Set the breakpoint for the current CSS styles (min-width).
+- Copy and paste all the existing styles into the smallest breakpoint, then restyle them accordingly.
+- Set the next breakpoint (min-width), then restyle any rules necessary.
+- At the largest breakpoint, remove any rules that are now covered by the smaller breakpoint(s).

 ### Cleanup